eyvindn/d4g/README.md

 ## Weekly Logs
 10/8/2017
 ## Artifacts
+Needed to be Added

 ## Week Behind

-- We met with our company advisor, Lisa, and gave her the sprint presentation and the demo of our initial 'prototype'.
-She gave us useful insights which we will incorporate in our prototype.
-- We had a meeting with Sugreev, data scientist from non-profit "Thorn".
-We shared our idea and prototype with him(future user of our product).
-We got really valuable feedback from him.
-- We updated our Architecture Diagram to reflect stubs, ratholes, scaffolding and technologies as per the feedback of our TA
-- We made progress by designing the questions for our Adwords campaign to gauge the interest of users(data-scientists and non-profits willingness to sign up on our website)
+- We held our Crit session and got valuable information on what we need to do to improve our product
+- We updated our Crit Findings Log (Group B), Description, Core Product Loop, Feature Set of NCP, and Updated Architecture Diagram
+- We held off on the adwords as we are going to build our product first, so we have a site to go to for the adwords
+- We scheduled 2 meeting with our Group 3 Teacher (general help and sprint 2 overview)

 ## Week Ahead

-- We have a scheduled meeting with Peter, co-founder of  DrivenData whose company does similar work as our hmw question, using the power of data science to drive positive social impact.
+- Meet with Peter, co-founder of  DrivenData whose company does similar work as our hmw question, using the power of data science to drive positive social impact.
 We are looking forward to meeting him.
+This is not yet confirmed as he was out of the office and are hoping to get this confirmed before the sprint
+- Complete NCP for Second Sprint with focus on discussion board and task product that interacts with the discussion board
 - We will start development on the product.
-- We need to prepare for the upcoming Crit

 ## Risks
 - We need to create a demoable version and test it with users
+- We do not have a meeting set up with Peter yet

 10/1/2017
 ## Week Behind